 As mentioned before, in some cases instead of indicating the level of the MCs, a description of learning outcomes could also be sufficient.
-In this case, the descriptors of the NQF as well as the QF-EHEA can be used to determine the learning outcomes of the MC in question.
+In this case, the descriptors of the NQF as well as the QF-EHEA can be used as a basis for formulating the learning outcomes provided by the MC.

-Moreover, it is crucial that there be enough information about European and national qualification frameworks.
+Moreover, it is crucial that there be enough information about European and national qualifications frameworks.
 Information is needed especially about the criteria for including the MCs within the national frameworks and principles based on which the NQF level of the MC can be included in the certificates and/ or in national or European qualifications registers or databases.

-- Recommendation 5.
+Recommendation 6.
 The European discussion and national solutions should be taken forward simultaneously.
-European discussion on MCs has an impact on national solutions.
-At the same time, it is important that the national solutions and their consequences be considered and discussed on European level. - Recommendation 6.
+The European discussion on MCs can have an impact on national solutions.
+At the same time, it is important that the national solutions and their consequences be considered and discussed on European level.

+- Recommendation 7.
 Micro-credentials should be included in the NQF, when possible.
 The decision on including the MCs within the national frameworks is to be made at national level.
-MCs as qualifications are included within an NQF which is then self-certified as compatible with the QF-EHEA. - Recommendation 7.
-Guidelines and common principles for including MCs within the national qualifications frameworks should be developed, optimally after consensus has been reached on their definition.
+MCs as qualifications are included within an NQF which is then self-certified as compatible with the QF-EHEA. - Recommendation 8.
+Guidelines and common principles for implementing MCs should be developed at national and European level, optimally after consensus has been reached on their definition.